NextCenturyCorporation/mcs-pipeline/README.md

 * Be sure to stop your cluster and/or terminate the AWS instances when you are done.

 * Know if/where your results will be uploaded to avoid conflicts:
-  * Videos are only saved when `videos_enabled=true`
+  * Videos are only saved when `videos_enabled: true`
-  * Results are only uploaded if the MCS config (mako/templates/mcs_config_template.ini) has `evalution=true`
+  * Results are only uploaded if `evalution_bool: true`
   * Setting the s3_folder in the MCS config file to have a suffix of -test is a good idea.
-I.E. s3_folder=eval-35-test
+I.E. `s3_folder: eval-35-test`
   * The S3 file names are generated partially by the `team` and `evaluation_name` properties in the MCS config file.
 Prefixing `evaluation_name` with your initials or a personal ID can make it easier to find your files in S3.
-I.E evaluation_name=kdrumm-eval375
+I.E eval_name: kdrumm-eval375
-  * If you'd like to disable logs being uploaded to s3 while testing, set this in your MCS config: `logs_to_s3=false`
+  * If you'd like to disable logs being uploaded to s3 while testing, change `logs_to_s3` in `mako/templates/mcs_config_template.ini` to be `false`
   * Make sure MCS config file validation is off if for testing (see commands below).

 #### Eval orchestration script